discordjs/guide/guide/interactions/replying-to-slash-commands.md

 Discord provides users the option to create client-integrated slash commands.
 In this section you will be learning how to respond to these commands using discord.js!

 ::: tip
 You need to have at least one slash command set-up for your application to follow the instructions on this page.
+If you haven't done that yet, refer to [the previous page](/interactions/registering-slash-commands/).
 :::

 ## Receiving interactions